Assistant Professor of Systematic Theology, Faculty of Arts

 From the start of my career I have been interested in modern theology's difficulties in articulating a compelling account of the Holy Spirit, and in taking seriously the subjectivity of the theologian without reducing theology to anthropology.
 My first monograph (Pneumatology and Theology of the Cross in the Preaching of Christoph Friedrich Blumhardt) is a study of the doctrine of the Holy Spirit in the thought of Lutheran Pietist theologian and 'faith healer' Christoph F. Blumhardt (1842-1919), whose theology and ministry represented a powerful modern attempt to bridge the divide between classical protestant approaches to the Spirit and pietist and charismatic ones, through attention to the problem of self-deception in charismatic experience, with significant theological as well as political implications.

 At Oxford I turned to the sixteenth century, to Martin Luther and Philipp Melanchthon's debates about affective spirituality and inner encounter with the Holy Spirit.
 I focused especially on their ambivalence about the affections and 'the heart' in light of the doctrine of justification, and on the legacy of this ambivalence in later debates about 'enthusiasm'.
-This work has borne fruit in a book chapter ('The Bondage of the Affections: Willing, Feeling, and Desiring in Luther's Theology, 1513-1525') and a journal article ('Revisiting "the Nature of Protestantism": Justification by Faith Five Hundred Years On'), as well as a forthcoming article on Luther's appeal to theological experience in his critique of virtue ethics (Modern Theology, 2018).
+This work has borne fruit in a book chapter ('The Bondage of the Affections: Willing, Feeling, and Desiring in Luther's Theology, 1513-1525') and a journal article ('Revisiting "the Nature of Protestantism": Justification by Faith Five Hundred Years On'), as well as a forthcoming article on Luther's theological appeal to experience in his critique of virtue ethics (Modern Theology, 2018).

 In addition to this, in recent years I have written two Oxford Handbook articles, one on the doctrine of the atonement in modern European thought and one on 'experience' in nineteenth century Christian theology, as well as two further book chapters on theological interpretation of Scripture.
 I also have an ongoing interest in Scriptural Reasoning, an inter-faith dialogue practice involving Muslims, Jews, and Christians, and served as Chair of the Scriptural Reasoning Group at the American Academy of Religion from 2012-17.